 - Calcitic Lime: Lime is a great fungicide in the soil and has the added benefit of providing pH buffering and Calcium for plants.
 Mix 1 tsp of powdered lime into a gallon of water and water as usual.
-Be careful when applying lime via solution as too much can slowdown nutrient uptake by the plant by as much as 75% during the week following application.
+Be careful when applying lime via solution as too much will adjust the mediums pH to a solid 7.0 causing nutrient lockout.

 - Baking Soda: Mix 1 tablespoon of baking soda per gallon of water and put into a spray bottle.
 When starting from seed spray the soil surface until evenly moist and reapply as needed.
 This works well and can also be used on leaf surfaces of established plants for controlling things like powdery mildew.